Nitty Gritty Dirt Band musicians are returning to perform their classic folk-rock tunes for their ever-fervent Red Deer fans.

 Local fans were always so extraordinarily exuberant that the legendary American band decided to record the album, Live Two Five from three concerts recorded at the Red Deer College Arts Centre in 1991.

 The group’s singer/guitarist Jeff Hanna said he just listened to that live 25th-anniversary album, produced by T. Bone Burnett, and could still hear that one Red Deer guy “who wouldn’t stop whistling …

 “That’s what we wanted!
 We wanted to make sure that energy level was cranked right up in the crowd,” he recalled, with a chuckle.

 “We’d been playing all over Western Canada, and we just loved Alberta.
 We thought, if we’re going to do a live album, then let’s go to Canada to do it.
 In fact, let’s go to Alberta!”

 Twenty-five more years have passed since that time-honoured live recording was made, and the group is now on the last leg of its 50th anniversary tour.
-The musicians have become like a couple that’s been married so long they think alike and are in perfect step with each other.
+The musicians have become like a couple that’s been married so long they think alike, and they are in perfect step with each other.

 Joining them for this half-century tour is guitarist/bassist Jim Photoglo, who co-authored one of the band’s biggest hits, Fishin’ In the Dark. (“Better put that in there, for Red Deer fans,” said Hanna, who believes the chart-topping, platinum-selling song is a local favourite).